Keto Fudgy Brownies (Paleo, Dairy Free)

 After eating so healthy in January, as soon as February comes around I’m ready to make a sweet treat or two.
 Especially with Valentine’s Day coming up, I love a rich, chocolate dessert.
-And these fudgy paleo brownies are hitting the spot.
+And these keto fudgy brownies are hitting the spot.

 My husband came home from work and ate one, and couldn’t believe these were paleo.
 Surprise!
 No flour or refined sugar in these brownies.
 He could not tell the difference.
 Because there is nothing worse than a healthy dessert that tastes gross.
-These paleo brownies are the real deal!
+These keto brownies are the real deal!

 They’re very easy to whip up.
 No mixer needed.
 Everything is made in a bowl.
 I start by sifting together all the dry ingredients.
 Sifting is important since cacao powder and almond flour often has lumps that you want to avoid.